Defining Your Personal Fashion Style

 Examples of signature styles:

-• Skirts & dresses (opens up for wearing trendy hosiery!)
+• Skirts & dresses (goes hand in hand with wearing trendy hosiery!)

 • Sunglasses